IHCantabria/TRANSCLIMA.hazard_tracker/README.md

 clusters using DBSCAN, and extracts surge hydrographs for further validation and feature analysis.

-funded by the European Union through the project Detection and Global Risk Assessment of Coastal Transitional Climate and Neo-Climate Regions in a Warming World
+Funded by the European Union through the project Detection and Global Risk Assessment of Coastal Transitional Climate and Neo-Climate Regions in a Warming World
 01111262 — TransClima — HORIZON-MSCA-2022-PF-01

 ------------------------------------------------------------------------